LucasChough/Generala/README.md

+TO RUN: Download all files and put them into a folder.
+Open a new terminal window at the folder location and compile Generala.java with with the following command: "javac Generala.java".
+Finally run with: "java Generala".

 Simple 2-4 player Console applicaiton of Generala. a dice game similar to poker dice, Kniffel, and the Polish game Jacy-Tacy (yahtzee-tahtzee).
 The American variant, Yahtzee, is the most popular version.
 While Generala is sometimes played in Europe and the U.S., it is most popular in Latin America.

 The rules are simple: